Ishika-Kumari/Ishika-Kumari/README.md

 - 👋 Hi, I’m @Ishika-Kumari
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics.
 - 🌱 I’m currently learning data visualization.
-- 💞️ I’m looking to collaborate on python projects, data analysis projects
+- 💞️ I’m looking to collaborate on python projects, data analysis projects.
-- 📫 How to reach me 2019ugpi034@nitjsr.ac.in
+- 📫 Feel free to contact me through my mail: 2019ugpi034@nitjsr.ac.in

 <!---
 Ishika-Kumari/Ishika-Kumari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.